-And far from just dominating the event’s red carpets, fashion is looking to take the main stage.
-The number of fashion films is on the rise, and aside from fashion-specific festivals, which Forbes contributor Western Bonime has said are "growing every year," fashion-centric films are making a play for some of the industry’s biggest film events, including the famed festival in Venice.
+Far from merely dominating the event’s red carpets, fashion is looking to take the main stage.
+The number of fashion films is on the rise, and aside from fashion-specific festivals, which Forbes contributor Western Bonime has said are “growing every year,” fashion-centric films are making a play for some of the industry’s biggest film events, including the famed festival in Venice.

 For instance, last year, designer Tom Ford debuted his second feature film “Nocturnal Animals” at the Italian festival, taking home the “Leone d’Argento — Gran Premio della Giuria” prize –the second place award following the main award, the Golden Lion – for it.
 Just a few years prior, Ford presented his directorial debut film, “A Single Man,” at the same festival.

-Also something of a long(ish)-standing force in the fashion film mix: Prada’s little sister label, Miu Miu, which has – since 2012 – fully financed and produced short films written and directed by women.
-Under the watch of Miucci Prada, the aptly titled, "Women’s Tales," has since put its name on 14 films, which, “are all loosely inspired by Miu Miu clothes and accessories, but with no obligation for these products to be shown on the screen,” writes Variety.
+Look beyond Tom Ford’s films and you will see Prada’s little sister label, Miu Miu, which has – since 2012 – fully financed and produced short films written and directed by women.
+Under the watch of Miucci Prada, the aptly titled, “Women’s Tales,” has since put its name on 14 films, which, “are all loosely inspired by Miu Miu clothes and accessories, but with no obligation for these products to be shown on the screen,” according to Variety.
 Nonetheless, the brand’s garments and accessories are often featured throughout.

 Those shorts join Rodarte founders Kate and Laura Mulleavey’s directorial debut, which comes by way of a feature film – “Woodshock” – starring Kirsten Dunst and based on a screenplay written by the designer sisters several years ago.
 While the Mulleavey’s have been mum on the project, including whether or not their ethereal, couture-like designs will appear in the film, it seems like at least somewhat likely. i-D wrote, upon seeing the film’s trailer, that it “looks reminiscent of their dreamlike runways,” seeming to suggest that Rodarte looks very well might appear in the film.